jmwolf82/XAI_Healthcare/README.md

 Repo: https://github.com/ChristianMarzahl/ObjectDetection

-### Data Clustering

-A series of notebooks leading the investigation of how to cluster the MITOSIS images into different categories for further annotations.

 ### Data Records

 The dataset, consisting of 21 anonymized WSIs in Aperio SVS file format, is publicly available on figshare20.
 Alongside, we provide cell annotations according to both classes in a SQLite3 database.
 For each annotation, this database provides: